Bernese Mountain Dog Australian Shepherd Mix: gorgeous and intelligent (10 photos)

 But they do like having things to do.
 Especially if its actual work.
 Being a farm dog is in their blood and working with herds is probably what would make any Berner or Aussie the happiest dog on the planet.
 Same can be said about Bernese Mountain Dog Australian Shepherd Mix.
 However, even if you are not a farmer, you can still keep your Berner Aussie Mix happy by providing adequate exercise for both their body and their mind.

 This includes regular walking – both everyday short walks and longer, quality-time walks out on the trails if you have access to nature.
 Taking them to a dog park is always a great idea too.
 Adequate amount of exercise will keep your dog healthy and happy.
-Apart from exercise, you can get into some advanced training with your dog, or more active things like agility, Frisbee, dog coursing and other sports.
+Apart from exercise, you can get into some advanced training with your dog.
+You can also do more active things like agility, Frisbee, dog coursing and other sports.
 Aussies love playing fetch!

 You can also take your Aussie Berner Mix with you if you happen to be a cyclist or just like riding your bike on the trails.
 It’s a great exercise idea, although you do need to teach your pup how to safely “bike” with you.
-They need to know not to run in front of the bike or pull you to the side, both of which can make this activity dangerous for you and your dog.
+They need to know not to run in front of the bike or pull you to the side.
+Both of this can make this activity dangerous for you and your dog.